-homemade English muffins are easy enough for beginning bread bakers
+homemade English muffins easy enough for beginning bread bakers

 Whenever I make homemade English muffins I wonder why I don’t do it more often.
 It’s the holy grail of breads as far as I’m concerned and perfect for beginning bread bakers.
 The dough is easy to mix together, and they cook right on the stove.
 Then there’s a fun factor in watching them transform from blobs of dough into that unmistakable English muffin shape.
 From start to finish you can be toasting your very own English muffins in a matter of a couple of hours.
 Get the butter and jam ready, this happens fast!

-- bread flour ~ this recipe makes standard English muffins with white bread flour, but once you master this you can vary it with different flour blends.
+- bread flour ~ this recipe makes standard English muffins with white bread flour, but regular all purpose flour will work just fine.
+Once you master this you can vary it with different flour blends.
+You might try white whole wheat flour, or half and half white plus whole wheat flour combination.

 - instant yeast ~ instant yeast works quickly and doesn’t have to be proofed before using.